Bergues

 Bergues (/fr/; Sint-Winoksbergen; Bergn) is a commune in the Nord department in northern France.

 It is situated 9 km to the south of Dunkirk and 15 km from the Belgian border.
 Locally it is referred to as "the other Bruges in Flanders".
 Bergues is a setting for the 2008 movie Welcome to the Sticks (Original French title: Bienvenue chez les Ch'tis).

+The commune is listed as a Village étape.